NICMx/Jool/doc/usr/userspace-app.markdown

 - Default: 1 minute

 When a ICMP session has been lying around inactive for this long, its entry will be removed from the database automatically.

+When you change this value, the lifetimes of all already existing ICMP sessions are updated.

 ## \--translate